 MICHELLE: I’ve definitely had Kyudo Boys on my radar as a candidate for a future Going Digital column.
 That’s largely because Keiko Nishi was responsible for some of the first josei to hit American shores.
 Like you, I’m not particularly into short stories, but I am definitely, definitely down with idiosyncratic romance!

-MELINDA: Unlike Flowers of Evil, I can *wholeheartedly* recommend this series to you.
+MJ: Unlike Flowers of Evil, I can *wholeheartedly* recommend this series to you.
 It’s absolutely your kind of manga.

 MICHELLE: That’s good to know!